Close

 1. Establish Sponsorship Agreement

-Before anything official begins, formalize your relationship with the Kuwaiti sponsor.
+Before anything official begins, formalize your relationship with the Kuwaiti sponsor, as the Ministry of Interior in Kuwait must receive applications for business visas from sponsors.
 This includes clarifying visit purpose, duration, and mutual responsibilities.
 Document everything in writing—verbal agreements create complications later.

 2. Gather Personal Documents